 Happy June!
 I must admit that I am already on vacation mode.
 Before I head off lounging, beaching and plopping my backside poolside, I just want to write about my sister Francine’s amazing journey of making a dream she has had on the back-burner for a while her reality.

 I am using my sister’s experience because I was able to share in this dream as I watched it all unfold step by step.
-If you happen to follow me on Instagram, you may have seen that my sister recently published a book with five co-authors, Maria Jemmott, Shirley Merith, Manjit Singh and Paula Smellie.
+If you happen to follow me on Instagram, you may have seen that my sister recently published a book with four co-authors, Maria Jemmott, Shirley Merith, Manjit Singh and Paula Smellie.
 The book is called “Walking Through and Other Stories.”
 This did not happen overnight, and it took a lot of work on their part but I want to express that dreams can be achieved…if you are willing to work for them.

 We know that it is essential to have a positive and affirming mind to achieve a dream, but there are also practical steps involved.
 Reflect on your dream and make sure it is feasible.
 For example, my dream may be to be signed to Elite Model agency and be on the runways of Paris, New York and Milan and have my face be the cover of Vogue.
 Obviously this dream is not doable.
 It is simply not realistic.
 I am not 20, I am not model slim and tall with delicate features and chiseled cheekbones.
 To sum it up if you have all this going for you, and you want to model, then go for it.
 However, you must do your research and due diligence in order to create a means to an end.
 I may want to be the next Beyonce, but again is this doable?
 Can I sing?
 Do I have voice training?
 Can I dance and perform?
 Am I in an age group where I can focus wholeheartedly on being the next Queen B?
 Again, make sure this dream is a dream you can achieve in realistic, concrete steps.